TheoPilet/dai-lab-protocoldesign/README.md

 Overview
 --------

 You will work on this lab in groups of 2 students (or 1, but not 3).
 You will need to *fork this repository* under the GitHub account of one of the students.
-Both students can then clone the forked respitory on their machine.
+Both students can then clone the forked respository on their machine.

 In this lab, you will design and implement a client-server application.
 The server can perform computations such as "ADD 10 20".
 The client reads user inputs from stdin, sends them to the server and displays the result.